jjlin526/AWS-Services/File-Storage-Services.md

 ### S3 Transfer Acceleration

 * Feature that can be enabled per bucket that allows for optimized uploading of data using the AWS Edge Locations are part of Amazon CloudFront -- (upload data in a fast and efficient way into S3 buckets)

+### Hosting a Website on Amazon S3

+* Create a new S3 bucket
+* Upload objects to an S3 bucket
+* Access objects from S3 bucket from URL
+* Configure a bucket for website hosting